 - Pain or tenderness in one or both the legs

 - Leg fatigue

-A rare, life-threatening heart disease, PPCM comes suddenly and can be fatal.
-It often happens in women who were previously healthy.
+A rare, life-threatening heart disease, PPCM comes suddenly and could be fatal.
+It may even happen in women who were previously healthy.
 One of the major symptoms of PPCM is postpartum edema.
-Other symptoms include (2):
+Other symptoms include (8):

 - Chest pain